VirtualFlow/VFLP/README.md

 ## VFLP - VirtualFlow for Ligand Preparation

-Welcome to the VirtualFlow project.
+Welcome to the VirtualFlow project!

 VirtualFlow is a versatile, parallel workflow platform for carrying out virtual screening related tasks on Linux-based computer clusters of any type and size which are managed by a batchsystem (such as SLURM).